Frank Beede: Early life

-College years
+College career

-Pursuing football in college, Beede played on the offensive line as a guard for three seasons at the University of California at Berkeley.
+Pursuing football in college, Beede played on the offensive line as a guard for three seasons at the University of California, Berkeley.
 He played in the 1992 Citrus Bowl and 1993 Alamo Bowl and earned honorable mention for the 1994 All-Pacific-10 Conference.
 Beede was thrown off the team before his senior year for using steroids and transferred to Oklahoma Panhandle State University.
 There he was named to the NAIA All-America second-team and All-Oklahoma Intercollegiate Conference first-team.

-Pro-Football years
+Professional career

 Beede joined the Seattle Seahawks in 1996 becoming the first free agent rookie starter in franchise history.
 He played five years with the Seahawks.

-After his years with the Seahawks, Beede joined the Arena Football League as center for the San Jose Sabercats.
+After his years with the Seahawks, Beede joined the Arena Football League as center for the San Jose SaberCats.
 During his seven years with the Sabercats, he was part of a team that won three ArenaBowl titles in 2002, 2004, and 2007.